 The purpose of the course is to prepare teachers of middle school students.
 In particular, it intends to deepen and extend the prospective teachers' content knowledge of the mathematics they will teach as well as their ability to reason with and communicate that knowledge.

 None currently.
 This course fulfills the calculus requirement for middle school mathematics teachers with a Mathematics Concentration.
-It will be followed up by Mathematics 212 when it will be regularly offered as a Winter Quarter course beginning in Winter 2010
+It will be followed up by Mathematics 212.

 Under Consideration Supplementary Text: Course Notes